jegfish/ram-dev-env/README.md

 - If you are using Windows or an Intel Mac:
   - Use VirtualBox.
-  - VMWare is also a good choice, but is a bit annoying to install because it requires going through TerpWare to get a student license from UMD.
 - If you are using Linux:
+  - Use Distrobox.
+Instead of a VM it is a container-based solution.
+Basically it doesn't have to run an entire separate operating system, so it is a lot faster and tends to work better.
   - Use virt-manager.
 You can also use another frontend (like GNOME Boxes) for the underlying QEMU/Libvirt/KVM technologies, but we have tested virt-manager and can help with it.
   - VirtualBox and VMWare also support Linux.
 However,
     - We've found some things worked automatically in virt-manager while requiring difficult configuration in VirtualBox.